lumen-org/modelbase/README.md

 The `modelbase` repository contains the python package `mb_modelbase` in the likewise named folder.

-The folder `scripts` contains scripts to run an instance of the webservice-backend locally.
+The folder `bin` contains scripts to run an instance of the webservice-backend locally.
 In particular you may execute `webservice.py` to run the webservice as a local Flask app (see below).

 The `docs` directory contains documentation and examples.